FACT: Diamond popularity comes at a terrible human blood price.

 And stacked in massive containers within the gigantic warehouse vaults where a large percentage of previously-mined diamond supply is kept hidden and off the market so that the diamond cartel can avoid an over-supply and keep retail prices artificially inflated above actual intrinsic values based on natural diamond rarity (or lack thereof).

-you’ll even find conflict diamonds having been purchased with a “conflict-free” certification of some kind (after all, forged paperwork isn't exactly rocket science)
+Due to smuggling shenanigans and that system of self-policing with the Dobermans in charge of the ham sandwiches, you’ll even find conflict diamonds having been purchased with a “conflict-free” certification of some kind (after all, forged paperwork isn't exactly rocket science).

 Based on the best available research, investigators and human rights' activists are sure that "Blood diamonds" or “conflict diamonds” do NOT make up a majority of the diamond market in 2022.